 Taking the lead from our successful ‘Bring your Child to work day’, a number of our employees have wanted to get more involved to help develop our next generation of business leaders.

-Richard Stocking, Head of Conservation and Heritage at Faithful+Gould, a member of the SNC Lavalin Group, and father to a young daughter was the first to rise to the challenge, speaking to groups of children at his local school .
+As Head of Conservation and Heritage at Faithful+Gould, a member of the SNC Lavalin Group, and father to a young daughter I decided to rise to the challenge and speak to groups of children at my local school .

-Richard took his young audience on an historic adventure, entwining stories of days gone by around buildings from our past, conveying to them the importance of preserving these buildings so they can continue to explore and enjoy their history.
-He explained how rewarding he and his team found the work they did, citing some of our nation’s most important heritage assets as example projects.
+I took my young audience on an historic adventure, entwining stories of days gone by around buildings from our past, conveying to them the importance of preserving these buildings so they can continue to explore and enjoy their history.
+I explained how rewarding the team and I find the work we do, citing some of our nation’s most important heritage assets as example projects.

 The children were from Years 7 and 8 at a momentous time in their education, when for many, they are giving serious consideration for the first time to the choice of career they may wish to pursue, ahead of selecting their subjects at G.C.S.E.